 What is wholesale and why should you consider it?

-Wholesale is the process of selling your products at a reduced price (typically less than half of your retail price) to another retailer, who will then sell it on to their customers.
+Wholesale is the process of selling your products at a reduced price (typically less than half of your retail price) to another retailer, who will then sell it to their customers.

 Selling to retailers at such a reduced price? you may be wondering why you would even consider wholesaling.